MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 - Name of solution
 - Project team members
 - Who is the sponsor of the project?
-- What Microsoft 365 technologies (e.g., SharePoint, Viva Engage, Stream, Flow) were used as part of the solution?
+- What Microsoft 365 technologies (for example, SharePoint, Viva Engage, Stream, Flow) were used as part of the solution?
 - What were the reasons for building the SharePoint site?
 - Provide a description of the solution
 - What impact or results has the SharePoint site generated?